deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 Overall, HAProxy pods play a crucial role in enhancing the reliability and scalability of applications running in Kubernetes clusters by efficiently distributing traffic and managing failovers.
 But it is a more complex and manual approach that involves managing the load balancing and SSL termination yourself, which is not as efficient and scalable as using GKE's built-in load balancing and Ingress features.

+~~ gvisor: Create a GKE node pool with a sandbox type configured to gvisor.
+Add the parameter runtimeClassName: gvisor to the specification of your customers' Pods.
+This option provides strong isolation between your customers' Pods by using gvisor, a container sandbox technology developed by Google.
+When you create a node pool with gvisor enabled, each node in the pool will run a gvisor runtime that isolates the containers running on that node.
+By adding the runtimeClassName: gvisor parameter to the specification of your customers' Pods, you ensure that each Pod runs in a gvisor sandbox.

 </pre>

 <h2 align="center">9.Services </h2>